mixmastamyk/console/docs/additional.rst

 Screen Stuff
 -------------------

+    | *Wilma: I confess I thought the Princess had you beguiled.*
+    | *Buck: Well, she did have the nicest set of horns at the ball!*
+    | *Dr. Theopolis: Yes—it was an attractive hat.*

 The :mod:`console.screen` module is the one you're looking for, although there is a preconfigured convenience instance in the root of the package as well::